I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 10 tracks, run time: 40:16

-Aerosmith barely survived the 1970s, due to a toxic combination of fame, drugs, and egos that slowly destroyed them from within.
+Aerosmith barely survived the 1970s -- the toxic combination of stardom, drugs, and egos nearly destroyed them from within.
 Tired of butting heads with coke-addled vocalist Steven Tyler, guitarist Joe Perry split midway through the recording of 1979's Night in the Ruts to start his own band, The Joe Perry Project.
 Aerosmith drafted Jimmy Crespo to replace Perry and soldiered on, completing the Ruts album by the skin of their collective teeth.

-By the time work began on the first Aerosmith studio album of the new decade, Rock in a Hard Place, rhythm guitarist Brad Whitford decided he'd also had enough, and bailed out after recording only one track for the album, the single "Lightning Strikes."
-Once again, Steven Tyler was forced to drag an Aerosmith album over the finish line with little more than sheer stubbornness.
+When it came time to record the first Aerosmith studio album of the new decade, Rock in a Hard Place, rhythm guitarist Brad Whitford also decided he'd had enough, and bailed out after recording only one song, the eventual single "Lightning Strikes."
+Once again, Steven Tyler was forced to drag an Aerosmith album across the finish line with little more than sheer stubbornness.
 Crespo provided the bulk of the guitar work during recording and additional six-stringer Rick Dufay was brought in to fill out the lineup when it came time to tour.

 Rock in a Hard Place kicks off well enough with the frenzied "Jailbait" and slams into the aforementioned "Lightning Strikes," a crunchy, metallic tale of street-gang warfare that is probably the only song from this record that's considered a "classic" Aerosmith track today.
 (Legend has it that even Joe Perry loves "Lightning Strikes" and wishes that he'd had a hand in creating it.)
 The slinky, sleazy "Bitch's Brew" has a nice bluesy groove and the bold, brassy "Bolivian Ragamuffin" keeps the energy level high.